Modular Pilot Training: 9 easy mistakes to make!

 Stopping mid-way through your MEIR for example, due to money issues will set you back and the pause in your flying will mean that you need to re-learn most of the course once you return to flying.
 You do not want to complete the advanced stages of your pilot training ‘slowly’.

 There is the flip side of the dangers associated with getting big pilot training loans.
 Getting into financial difficulties can completely ruin the enjoyment of flying, and your life for that matter.
-Think carefully about borrowing to fund your pilot training – it may not always be the best solution for you long term especially right now when pilot salaries are depressed and employment difficult to come by.
+Think carefully about borrowing to fund your pilot training – even in a strong hiring market, large training loans can put real pressure on early career life, where your first First Officer salary still has to cover rent, type-rating bond repayments and living costs away from base.

 Are you hour building?
 Click here for the FREE Structured Hour Building Web App to help you get the most out of hour building and prepare for your CPL course!